mystist/inputTip/README.md

 It's used to help user select item from a list in which he/she can input keywords.

-Contact me from more information:
+Contact me for more information:

 [https://github.com/Mystist/inputTip][0]